irm-codebase/RESTORE/README.md

 To do list:
 - Rework time slicing by adding a day index and day-indexed representativeness parameter.
-- Lenient gets should fail if the parameter is not defined anywhere.
 - Improve the retirement constraint by implementing the OSeMOSYS version of it (will enable sigmoid retirement).
-- Fix load profile issues in D-EXPANSE files (incorrect indexes, incompleteness).
+- Fix load profile issues in D-EXPANSE files (incorrect indexing/missing days).
 - Import capacities are not correct in the D-EXPANSE files... source them from PyPSA?
+- Fix lack of demand/weather synchronicity in pre-runs (bug in D-EXPANSE k-means algorithm, use the verson in the STONES model?).
-- Add k-means plotting functionality to help identify the ideal number of representative days.
+- Add k-means "shoulder" plotting to help identify the ideal number of representative days.
 See https://realpython.com/k-means-clustering-python/
-- Fix lack of demand/weather synchronicity in pre-runs (bug in D-EXPANSE k-means algorithm, use the verson in the STONES model?).
 - Improve storage by implementing the technique developed by Kotzur et al. (https://doi.org/10.1016/j.apenergy.2018.01.023)
 - Cost functions should be set for each sector module, not in the notebook.
 - Complete the documentation of all modules.